stanford-rc/globus.stanford.edu/server5/install.md

 {% include info-box.html
    icon="list-ul"
    header="Expect Many Packages"
-   content="The `globus-connect-server` package has a large number of dependencies, because Globus Connect Server consists of multiple products (GridFTP, MyProxy, etc.).
-It may be possible to only install a subset of packages, but this has not been documented.
-Assistance is welcomed in this area!"
+   content="Globus Connect Server v5 is distributed by a large number of packages, each of which implements a different part of GCSv5."
 %}

 {% include info-box.html
-   header="Red Hat, Fedora, CentOS, and Scientific Linux users" content="On these distributions, Globus Connect Server requires the `udt` package from EPEL.
-If you are not comfortable enabling the entire EPEL repository on your system, you should use the appropraite EPEL repository from [http://yum.stanford.edu](yum.stanford.edu).
-The EPEL repository there is a curated subset of the entire EPEL repository, and includes the `udt` package."
+   header="Red Hat & Enterprise Linux users"
+   content="On these distributions, Globus Connect Server requires the `udt` package from EPEL.
+If you are not comfortable enabling the entire EPEL repository on your system, you should use the appropraite EPEL repository from yum.stanford.edu.
+The EPEL repository mirror on yum.stanford.edu is a curated subset of the entire EPEL repository, and includes the `udt` package."
 %}

-Once packages are installed, you are ready for [initial configuration]({{
-"server/configure.html" | relative_url }})!